simonvincenthk/simonvincenthk.github.io/_posts/2021-12-29-Midterm Progress Report.md

 * Narrowing the scope of the project.
 * Seeking mentorship from a subject matter expert.
 * Establishing a structure for the remainder of the work to be completed.
+Each is discussed in turn in the following subsections:

 ### 4.1 Project Scope <a class="anchor" id="#section_4_1"></a>

+To ensure the successful completion of this project in the allotted work term (September 2021 – April 2022), it may be necessary to narrow the scope of the project.
+Beyond the limitations provided by the current definition of scope in the introduction and control system sections of the current version of the final article, several phenomena may have to be excluded from the EnergyPlus Simulation and control system.

+Evins [^evins-21] recommended excluding buoyancy-driven cooling because it can be difficult to simulate and because the focus of this study is on the application of automation and machine learning.
+This simplification should be entertained and discussed with supervisors at the beginning of the second half of the project work term.

 ### 4.2 Mentorship <a class="anchor" id="#section_4_2"></a>

+Content-specific mentorship may be necessary for the successful completion of this project, specifically in the area of building energy.

+Early in the work term, Dr. Ralph Evnins [^evins-21], a building energy researcher and instructor at the *University of Victoria* was consulted regarding a labelled dataset for this study.
+He shared some of his recent research, *On the Joint Control of Multiple Building Systems with Reinforcement Learning*, [^zhangetal-21] which is very similar to the work being done on this project, and expressed an interest in getting involved as a supervisor.
+Together with his ability to define a realistic project scope, Dr. Evins’ technical knowledge of building energy and applications of machine learning would be a great asset to the completion of this project.

+At the beginning of the second half of the work term, Dr. Evnis and the Department of Mechanical Engineering will be consulted regarding his involvement throughout the remainder of the project.

 ### 4.3 Structure <a class="anchor" id="#section_4_3"></a>

+Successful completion of the project will be achieved by following the structure laid out in the Gantt chart provided in the previous section.
+To maintain synchronicity with it,
+* two lessons from the [*fastai* “Practical Deep Learning for Coders”](https://course.fast.ai/) course should be completed per week during January (2022),
+* the machine learning control application model should be constructed, trained, validated, and tested during February (2022), and
+* all analysis and discussion of the results should be completed during March (2022).

 ## References <a class="anchor" id="#references"></a>